lolevbeer/site/index.md

 You can follow us here and on [Instagram](https://instagram.com/lolevbeer){:target="_blank" class="animate__animated animate__bounceIn"} for updates.

-If you are interested in our beer, scroll down and swipe left to see core beer and what we're testing.
+If you are interested in our beer, scroll down and swipe left to see what we have on tap.